SteelWagstaff/new-athena-unicode/README.md

 # new-athena-unicode
-Latest releases of New Athena Unicode, a freeware multilingual font distributed by the Society for Classical Studies
+This repo contains ttf and woff files for the latest release of [New Athena Unicode](https://classicalstudies.org/publications-and-research/nau-download), a freeware multilingual font distributed by the Society for Classical Studies.

 ## ABOUT NEW ATHENA UNICODE v.
 5.004 (November 2016)